 Conclusion

 You now have Kodi installed on Fedora using either RPM Fusion or Flatpak.
-To get started, add your media sources through Settings → Media → Library, then explore add-ons for live TV, streaming services, and enhanced playback features.
-For streaming to other devices, consider pairing Kodi with Plex Media Server on Fedora or VLC for lightweight playback.
-To enhance media playback with additional codecs, see our guide on installing FFmpeg on Fedora.
+Add your media sources through Settings, then explore add-ons for live TV, streaming services, and enhanced playback.
+For hardware-accelerated 4K playback, see the guide on installing NVIDIA drivers on Fedora.
+To stream media to other devices, consider Plex Media Server on Fedora, and for additional codec support, see our guide on installing FFmpeg on Fedora.

 Hi Joshua